Sabbatarianism: Methodist Churches

+Methodist churches have historically observed the Lord's Day devoutly with a morning service of worship, along with an evening service of worship.

-Holiness Quakerism
+Holiness Pentecostalism

-The Central Yearly Meeting of Friends in its Manual of Faith and Practice teaches:
+Churches in the Holiness Pentecostal tradition hold to the historic Methodist views on the Lord's Day; Holiness Pentecostal churches have a morning service of worship and an evening service of worship on the Lord's Day.
+To this end, Holiness Pentecostal churches "oppose the increasing commercialization and secularization of Sunday."
+The 1900 Book of Discipline of the Fire-Baptized Holiness Church, a Holiness Pentecostal denomination, states:

+The "Conditions for Membership" of the Calvary Holiness Association state:

 Saturday and Sunday Sabbatarians

 Keith A. Burton stated that "The church in Africa [recognized] that the resurrection of Christ in no way nullified the fact that 'in six days the Lord made heaven and earth.' ...Even though the power of the Western papal legacy has made some indelible indentations on the churches of Africa, to this day they have refused to fully succumb."

-Holding the teaching of Gregory of Nyssa with esteem, the Oriental Orthodox Tewahedo Churches in Eritrea and Ethiopia practice two-day sabbatarianism, observing both Saturday and Sunday as the Sabbath, commemorating the days Jesus rested in His tomb and resurrected, respectively.
-Similarly, the Coptic Church, another Oriental Orthodox body, "stipulates that the seventh-day Sabbath, along with Sunday, be continuously regarded as a festal day for religious celebration."
+Deriving from the precepts of the Apostolic Constitutions, the Oriental Orthodox Tewahedo Churches most famously in Eritrea and Ethiopia practice two-day sabbatarianism, observing both Saturday and Sunday as the Sabbath.
+Likewise, the Coptic Church alongside other Oriental Orthodox bodies, "stipulates that the seventh-day Sabbath, along with Sunday, be continuously regarded as a festal day for religious celebration."